Blueberry Peach Crisp

 The last few weeks have been a blueberry frenzy around here and this Healthy Blueberry Peach Crumble recipe is wrapping up the party... in a big way.

-A crunchy and cinnamon-spiced topping covers sweet berries and peaches, creating the kind of flavor that simultaneously throws us back to the comfort of summer's past and surprises us with how healthy it is.
+A crunchy, cinnamon-spiced topping covers sweet berries and peaches, creating a flavor that simultaneously takes us back to the comfort of summer's past and surprises us with its healthfulness.

-So, you can this gluten free and vegan blueberry peach crisp for dessert, but go ahead and also have it for breakfast.
-Or a snack.
-Or all three.
-Promise you won't regret it!
+So, you can have this gluten-free and vegan blueberry peach crisp for dessert, but go ahead and also have it for breakfast, a snack, or all three.
+I promise you won't regret it!

 An overhead shot of all the ingredients for the blueberry peach crisp